 A prospective student should make known to college admissions personnel that his or her past record includes creditable courses.

-Certifying officials should be alert to the possibility that an eligible student might already have taken exactly the same work for which he or she is seeking admission and certification to the Veterans Administration; therefore, a dual responsibility exists on the part of the student to present documentary evidence of acceptable educational experiences (official transcripts) and on the part of the educational institution to insure that training in precisely the same subject matter is not repeated nor counted toward an eligible person's certifiable credits.
+Certifying officials should be alert to the possibility that an eligible student might already have taken exactly the same work for which he or she is seeking admission and certification to the Veterans Administration; therefore, a dual responsibility exists on the part of the student to present documentary evidence of acceptable educational experiences and on the part of the educational institution to insure that training in precisely the same subject matter is not repeated and counted toward an eligible person’s credit load.

 Standards of Progress for Students Receiving VA Benefits

 (Refer to the Scholastic Probation , Suspension and Readmission Policy )

 Attendance Records for Students Receiving VA Benefits

 It is important to the student, the college, and the Veterans Administration that eligible persons closely adhere to attendance policies contained in official college publications.
 If the student exceeds the number of allowed absences, notification will be made by the instructor or instructors on the enrollment system (EASY), and proper notice will be given to the Veterans Administration that the student is carrying a reduced load.
 However, the student has an equal responsibility to make the certifying official aware of changes in courses or course load immediately after or prior to the change.
 The last day of pursuit will be determined by any of the following methods: (a) attendance records; (b) last activity date reflected in the instructor’s record; (c) last papers submitted; (d) last examination completed; (e) a student’s reasonable statement of last date of attendance.

 Any change in the status from the last certification will be reported promptly to the Veterans Administration.
 Reports of unsatisfactory progress, drops, withdrawals, and unscheduled interruptions will be made within the month of occurrence or immediately thereafter.